 Lebanon is not the most obvious choice for a skiing destination, but the Mediterranean country is a magnet for winter sports enthusiasts.
 The ski centres of Faraya Mzaar and The Cedars are the best known of six Alpine-style resorts, which offer around three months of reliable snow each winter.
 As an added bonus, on fine days you can ski in the morning, bathe in the Mediterranean in the afternoon and party through the night in Beirut.

 Iceland, recently voted the top destination for 2012 by Lonely Planet readers, is a superb place to visit in winter.
 Reykjavik's thermal pools are essential destinations, and best of all is the chance, once out of the city, of getting a gala performance of the Aurora Borealis (check out our Northern Lights how to article).
 You need to be lucky with cloud cover, but with good fortune your winter trip here will feature one of nature's greatest free shows.

 Never mind that there are no hills and it never snows – come to Dubai for a white winter!
-The city state which plonked an enormous – and hugely enjoyable – water park in one of the driest places on earth also saw fit to build an indoor ski slope.
-With temperatures in the low thirties outside you can don your thermals and take on five different runs of up to 400 metres, all on real snow.
+The city-state that plonked an enormous – and hugely enjoyable – water park in one of the driest places on earth also saw fit to build an indoor ski slope at Ski Dubai.
+With temperatures in the low 30s outside, you can don your thermals and take on five different runs of up to 400 metres, all on real snow.